LucidSamuel/amazing-random-stuff/README.md

 ### July 25, 2022
 - [SyncUp - One place to grow your community](https://syncup.to/) - Everything you need to grow your community in one place.

+### July 27, 2022
+- [LineageOS - A free and open-source OS, based on the Android mobile platform.](https://lineageos.org/) - A free and open-source operating system for various devices, based on the Android mobile platform.
+This is a mirror of https://review.lineageos.org/